Kim Kardashian Calls Kanye West ‘A**hole,’ What Caused Robbery Flashback?

 Kim Kardashian calls Kanye West an “a**hole” for scaring her and causing her to flashback to her horrific robbery.
 What did Kanye do to make the reality star think of the traumatic event?

-In the most recent preview for Keeping Up With The Kardashians, Kim Kardashian revealed to her family that she had been struggling to heal emotionally and mentally after she was robbed in Paris back in October 2016.
+In the most recent preview for Keeping Up with the Kardashians, Kim Kardashian revealed to her family that she had been struggling to heal emotionally and mentally after she was robbed in Paris back in October 2016.

 I took a tragic horrific experience and did not let it diminish me, rather grew and evolved and allowed the experience to teach me.
 I can say I’ve become so much better because of it….thank you for allowing me to share my story tonight #KUWTK